electron/osx-sign/README.md

 # ok
 ```

+## Collaborators

+Thanks to [seanchas116](https://github.com/seanchas116) for improving the usability of this project implementation.

 ## Related

 - [electron-packager](https://github.com/maxogden/electron-packager) - package your electron app in OS executables (.app, .exe, etc) via JS or CLI